NHSDigital/prototype-lung-health-check/app/prototype_v4/content/accessibility.md

 - prioritising accessibility remedial work in all new development and improvement projects
 - working with suppliers to improve the accessibility of their products

-## Preparation of this accessibilit2 statement
+## Preparation of this accessibility statement

 This statement was prepared on 19th March 2026.